Add-ons in the Resource Node

 Here's how you can use add-ons in resource.
 We have used the above example for illustration purpose.

-- Double click on Resource node to access the parameters input window.
+- Double click the Resource node to access the parameters input window.

 - Select the relevant options as shown below.

-- Select the relevant API, such as Security Groups.
+- Select the relevant API, for example, Security Groups.

 Selecting "EC2 Instances" and "Security Groups" as Add-ons enriches the EC2 instances' data with corresponding Security Groups data.
 With Add-ons of Security Groups, we have all the attributes of the security group available for further use.
 Here is how a sample output looks when you select Add-ons, such as SGs of instances:

 "UserIdGroupPairs": [ ]

 Here's how you can reference an Add-on in the Filter node.